microsoft/onnxruntime/docs/tutorials/azureml.md

 # behave differently in inference and training mode.
 model.eval()

 # Generate dummy inputs to the model.
-Adjust if neccessary
+Adjust if necessary
 inputs = {
         'input_ids':   torch.randint(32, [1, 32], dtype=torch.long), # list of numerical ids for the tokenized text
         'attention_mask': torch.ones([1, 32], dtype=torch.long),     # dummy list of ones